exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 ## Dynamic Services Overview

 Dynamic Java services are packaged in an _artifact_: a JAR archive with some metadata.
 An Exonum artifact has a runtime-specific _name_.
-Java services must use name in the format 'groupId:artifactId:version', where each component of the name corresponds to a Maven project coordinate, for example: 'com.exonum.example:timestamping:1.0.2' is a valid artifact name.
-Rust service names are usually in format '<crate-name>:<version>'.
+Java services must use the name in the format 'groupId:artifactId:version', where each component of the name corresponds to a Maven project coordinate, for example: 'com.exonum.example:timestamping:1.0.2' is a valid artifact name.
+Rust service names are usually in the format '<crate-name>:<version>'.
 The format of the metadata has not changed since 0.6.0.

-Artifacts are _deployed_ to the Exonum blockchain network; and then used to instantiate _service instances_.
+Artifacts are _deployed_ to the Exonum blockchain network and then used to instantiate _service instances_.
 A single artifact can be used to create many instances.
 Each instance has a _name_ (ex `Service#getName`) and a numeric _identifier_ (ex `Service#getId`).
-An instance name is specified by the network administrators during service instantiation;
+An instance name is specified by the network administrators during the service instantiation;
-an id is assigned by the framework automatically and can be [queried][service-id-lc-operation] using the light client.
+an ID is assigned by the framework automatically and can be [queried][service-id-lc-operation] using the light client.

 [service-id-lc-operation]: todo